 Jurisdiction over a VPN’s services directly translates to jurisdiction over the data you share through that VPN.
 It doesn’t matter that your information is encrypted, as the VPN company has the keys to decrypt it.
 If compelled to by local laws, they could be forced to decrypt your data and share it with government agencies, all without your knowledge or consent.

 Another factor many people forget about is that the laws of your local country govern your use of online services such as VPNs.
 Even if your data is encrypted and your identity completely anonymous, you are still bound by the regulations of the country you live in or are visiting.
-While VPNs are legal in almost all regions, this is not always the case.
+While VPNs are legal in almost all regions (including regressive places like Saudi Arabia), this is not always the case.
 Make sure you adhere to any local laws before using a VPN.

 Importance of logging policies

 Data you send through a VPN service can theoretically be stored by the company.
 This can include everything from the websites you access to the IP address you’re connecting from.
 If logs of this information are kept, the VPN could use them to match traffic patterns to users, thereby exposing your identity.
 If they have a zero-logging policy, though, your data is not stored, meaning it can never be used against you.

 There are some outlandish cases where police investigators attempted to procure user information from well-known VPNs.
 They walked away empty handed, though, as the service did not keep logs of any type, making it impossible to correlate any data of any sort.